xiaohw7/cgmoi/README.md

 - When switching from Control task to Gyro and Motor task, first reading is buggy and inaccurate and hence not added to the array.
 Only 2nd reading onwards are added to the array. loopCount can also be used to limit gyro’s recording to the acceleration process of the motor and not both acceleration and deceleration.

 - A new problem arise when load is put on top plate, average acceleration is observed to increase instead of decrease due to majority of acceleration values becoming higher despite peak acceleration becoming lower.
 This may be due to the usage of AccelStepper library which allows motor to draw more current to maintain set acceleration.
-Solution is to max out setAcceleration() and setMaxSpeed() functions so that motor could not draw any additional current.
+Solution is to max out setAcceleration() and setMaxSpeed() functions so that motor could not draw any additional current and to set dip switches on the side of the stepper motor driver to 1600 pulses/round.
 Code is in `moi4.ino` (modified from `moi.ino`).

 ### Putting it together (Linear Actuator and Load Cells):
 - Refer to above instructions “Linear actuator with relay” for instructions on how to operate linear actuators.
 Once Arduino is on, load cells are already reading weight values and calculating CG.